MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help.md

 ---
 # required metadata

-title: Remotely assist users that are authenticated by your organization.
+title: Use Remote Help to assist users authenticated by your organization.
 description: With the Remote Help app, provide remote assistance to authenticated users who also run the Remote Help app.
 keywords:
 author: Smritib17